wp-plugins/humanstxt/readme.txt

 * Now requires WordPress version 3.2
 * Added revisions functionality for the `humans.txt`
-* Added French, German, Italian, Norwegian and Indonesian translation
+* Added translation for several languages
 * Added variable for active authors and their contact details
 * Replacing the translated and the english variable name in the `humans.txt`
 * Moved variable callback functions into `callbacks.php`